reactjstampabay/rehacked-redux-basics/README.md

 # Goals

 1. Install [react-router-redux](https://github.com/reactjs/react-router-redux)
-2. Create baseline middleware, so we can share common middleware across environment specific stores
+2. Create baseline middleware, so we can apply routing middleware and share common middleware across environment specific stores
 3. Move login and logout related routing to Redux layer
 4. Create action to save a user's profile to local storage
 5. Create action to validate a user's profile